hafizhlf/room-booking-odoo-fastapi/USAGE.md

      ```

 5. **Access API Documentation**
-   - You can explore and interact with the available endpoints by accessing the **API Docs** in the **FastAPI Form Views** section of Odoo.
+   - The API documentation is available via the **Docs URL**, which can be found in the **FastAPI Endpoint Form Views** section in Odoo.
+   - Use the **Docs URL** to explore and interact with all available FastAPI endpoints.

 You're all set to use the Room Booking Manager module with FastAPI!